• Skip to primary navigation

 Rashes are a change in the colour or texture of the skin.

-• Causes: allergies, infections, parasites, autoimmune disorders, and cancer.
+• Causes: Allergies, infections, parasites, autoimmune disorders, and cancer can trigger a rash in cats.

-• Treatment: dependent on the underlying cause, but can include antibiotics, antihistamines or steroids, dewormers, or chemotherapy.
+• Treatment: The right treatment depends on the underlying cause but can include antibiotics, antihistamines or steroids, dewormers, or chemotherapy.

 Cat Mange